tychonievich/archimedes/README.md

 -   `sections`, the list of sections to show on the code team page.
 Defaults to a single section with all students.

+-   `code-lang`, the ending of the `codebox_??.js` to include for syntax highlighting.
+Defaults to `py`.

+    The current codebox files are quite simplistic, and may eventually be replaced with more sophisticated highlighting.
+If so, the nature of this configuration option may change.

 ## Rubrics and `.grade`s

 Rubrics are specified in JSON objects.